NoeGille/SAMSAM/README.md

 ## Usage

 It is recommended to use the SAMDataset class from `dataset_processing/dataset.py` to load the data and give it to the model.
-The class handle the processing of the data including automatic annotation of the data.
+The class handle the processing of the data including automatic prompting.

 SAM is used throught a child class named TrainableSam.
 This class simplifies the use of SAM in a training pipeline without changing the inner functioning of SAM.